electron/electron/docs/api/app.md

 ### `app.getCurrentActivityType()` _macOS_

-Returns `String` - The type of the currently running activity.
+Returns `string` - The type of the currently running activity.

 ### `app.invalidateCurrentActivity()` _macOS_

-* `type` String - Uniquely identifies the activity.
+* `type` string - Uniquely identifies the activity.
 Maps to [`NSUserActivity.activityType`][activity-type].

 Invalidates the current [Handoff][handoff] user activity.

 ### `app.updateCurrentActivity(type, userInfo)` _macOS_

-* `type` String - Uniquely identifies the activity.
+* `type` string - Uniquely identifies the activity.
 Maps to [`NSUserActivity.activityType`][activity-type].
 * `userInfo` Object - App-specific state to store for use by another device.